 At the Grocery Store

-It might be boring for your child while you are comparing prices of ketchup, but watching a video or playing LEGO DUPLO train on your phone is causing your child to miss out on great learning opportunities.
+It might be boring for your child while you compare the prices of ketchup, but watching a video or playing LEGO DUPLO train on your phone is causing your child to miss out on great learning opportunities.
 The grocery store is full of colors, shapes, items to count, textures to feel, sounds to hear, letters, numbers, and patterns.
-Young children who are sitting in the cart are nice and close to you for interactions.
+Young children sitting in the cart are nice and close to you for interactions.
 Older children can be given circulars or coupons to find items.
 Or a scavenger hunts to find items, colors, and shapes.
 They can also find patterns, use math to add items, prices, and servings.
 The possibilities are endless!

 This is a great time to connect with your child.
 Make bedtime a loving routine.
 Maybe bath time, then read a book together.
 Sing a song, talk about the best part of your days, and kiss goodnight.
 Studies show that children who fall asleep watching a screen take longer to fall asleep and do not have a restful sleep.
 Deep, restful sleep is critical for growth and development.
 Often, sleep deprivation is the source of illness and behavioral issues in young children.
 By keeping screens out of the bedtime routine, you’ll have an opportunity for bonding and will ensure more restful sleep.